 Continuing Education Activity

-Immunoglobulins (Ig) or antibodies are glycoproteins that are produced by plasma cells.
-B cells are instructed by specific immunogens, for, example, bacterial proteins, to differentiate into plasma cells, which are protein-making cells that participate in humoral immune responses against bacteria, viruses, fungi, parasites, cellular antigens, chemicals, and synthetic substances.
-The immunogen or antigen reacts with a B-cell receptor (BCR) on the cell surface of B lymphocytes, and a signal is produced that directs the activation of transcription factors to stimulate the synthesis of antibodies, which are highly specific for the immunogen that stimulated the B cell.
-Furthermore, one clone of B cell makes an immunoglobulin (specificity).
+Immunoglobulins (Ig) or antibodies are glycoproteins produced by plasma cells.
+B cells are instructed by specific immunogens, for example, bacterial proteins, to differentiate into plasma cells, which are protein-making cells that participate in humoral immune responses against bacteria, viruses, fungi, parasites, cellular antigens, chemicals, and synthetic substances.
+The immunogen or antigen reacts with a B-cell receptor (BCR) on the cell surface of B lymphocytes.
+A signal is produced that directs the activation of transcription factors to stimulate the synthesis of antibodies, which are highly specific for the immunogen that stimulated the B cell.
+Furthermore, one clone of a B cell makes an immunoglobulin (specificity).
 Besides, the immune system remembers the antigens that caused a previous reaction (memory) due to the development of memory B cells.
-These are intermediate, differentiated B cells with the capability to quickly become plasma cells.
-Circulating antibodies recognize antigen in tissue fluids and serum.
+These are intermediate, differentiated B cells that can quickly become plasma cells.
+In addition, circulating antibodies recognize antigens in tissue fluids and serum.
 This activity describes the physiology and pathophysiology of immunoglobulins.

 - Describe the function of immunoglobulins.